HyResPINNs: A Hybrid Residual Physics-Informed Neural Network Architecture Designed to Balance Expressiveness and Trainability: Abstract

 \section{Abstract}

 Physics-informed neural networks (PINNs) have emerged as a powerful approach for solving partial differential equations (PDEs) by training neural networks with loss functions that incorporate physical constraints.
-In this work, we introduce HyResPINNs, a novel class of PINNs featuring adaptive hybrid residual blocks that integrate standard neural networks and radial basis function (RBF) networks.
-A distinguishing characteristic of HyResPINNs is the use of adaptive combination parameters within each residual block, enabling dynamic weighting of the neural and RBF network contributions.
-Our empirical evaluation of a diverse set of challenging PDE problems demonstrates that HyResPINNs consistently achieve superior accuracy to baseline methods.
-These results highlight the potential of HyResPINNs to bridge the gap between classical numerical methods and modern machine learning-based solvers, paving the way for more robust and adaptive approaches to physics-informed modeling.
+In this work, we introduce HyResPINNs, a two-level convex-gated architecture designed to maximize approximation expressiveness for a fixed number of degrees of freedom (DoF).
+The first level involves a trainable, per-block combination of smooth basis functions with trainable sparsity, and deep neural networks; the second involves the ability to gate entire blocks (much like in ResNets or Highway Nets), allowing for expressivity along the depth dimension of the architecture.
+Our empirical evaluation on a diverse set of challenging PDE problems demonstrates that HyResPINNs consistently achieve superior accuracy to baseline methods while remaining competitive relative to training times.
+These results highlight the potential of HyResPINNs to combine desirable features from traditional scientific computing methods and modern machine learning, paving the way for more robust and expressive approaches to physics-informed modeling.